ordina-jworks/ordina-jworks.github.io/_posts/2020-03-31-Ordina-Young-Professional-Programme-2020-Light-Edition.md

 MFC Combo is an organization in youth care who guide families and children with a difficult situation at home.
 They use the "Combobox" in their meetings with the families.
-This is used to make communication easier and more fun.
-Right now, they have physical stickers and papers to let the child express their feelings, but they want it to become digital so that it's easier to follow-up a child.
+This is used to make communication easier and more fun. right medium now, they have physical stickers and papers to let the child express their feelings, but they want it to become digital so that it's easier to follow-up a child.

 ## Technology & Methodologies